rodriguelegall/ngBonita/README.md

 1. Make sure you have installed grunt.
 See (http://gruntjs.com/getting-started) for more instructions.
 2. Open a command line at the project root directory
 3. Run "npm install"
-4. Run "grunt" (note: you may need to add the "--force" option if it complains about "update_json" not being in camel case)
+4. Run "grunt build"
+5. [optional, but good to check] Run "grunt" to validate your code through JSHint

 **Note:** This module is still under development and is not an official extension of Bonita BPM